eventmachine/eventmachine/README.md

 ## Usage ##

-In order to use this branch in your project, make sure you load it as follows:
+Using EventMachine-LE within your project just requires loading it as follows:
 <pre>
 # First load EventMachine-LE.
 require "eventmachine-le"

+# NOTE: It does not hurt to call "require 'eventmachine'" *later* (it has no effect at all).

-# Later load any other Ruby Gem depending on EventMachine so they will use EventMachine-LE.
+# Then load any other Ruby Gem depending on EventMachine so it
+# will use EventMachine-LE.
 require "em-udns"
 </pre>